aiven/aiven-docs/docs/integrations/datadog/add-custom-tags-to-datadog.md

 ## Configure tags for the Datadog endpoint {#h_0e3d855c3f}

-When configuring tags at the service integration level, it\'s important to note that these tags apply exclusively to the specific integration or connection being configured.
+When configuring tags at the service integration level, it's important to note that these tags apply exclusively to the specific integration or connection being configured.
 Any tags configured at the endpoint level will be included in addition to these tags.